Regional Transit Services Commission

 - Integrated customer experience through improved community connections

-This consideration will be based on data, costing and mapping of current local transit systems provided by each of the participating municipalities.
+This consideration was based on data, costing and mapping of current local transit systems provided by each of the participating municipalities.

 RTSC Report – January 22, 2020

-The Regional Transit Services Commission Transition Team is developing an addendum document to the Accelerating Transit in the Edmonton Metropolitan Region: Building a Regional Transit Services Commission final report released on January 22, 2020.
-The addendum will outline updated routes and figures included in the RTSC business case.
+In the Spring of 2020, the Regional Transit Services Commission Transition Team developed an addendum document to the Accelerating Transit in the Edmonton Metropolitan Region: Building a Regional Transit Services Commission final report released on January 22, 2020.
+The addendum outlines updated routes and figures included in the RTSC business case.
 These revisions reflect the removal of services previously incorporated to serve Strathcona County, Leduc County and Sturgeon County.
 Like the original report, the document serves to demonstrate the viability of a Commission in the Edmonton Metropolitan Region based on which municipalities have chosen to participate.

 Accelerating Transit in the Edmonton Metropolitan Region